CivicTechWR/CTWR-Organization-Documentation/docs/Guidelines_&_Templates/Event_Planning_Guide.md

 ---
+title: Event Planning Guide
 hide:
-    - navigation
 ---
-# Event Planning Guide
+## Steps for Planning an Event
 This guide provides a structured approach to planning events within the CivicTechWR community, ensuring all necessary steps are covered for a successful event.

-## Steps for Planning an Event

 ### 1. Define the Event